mehulagg/gitlab/doc/ci/quick_start/index.md

 If the job status is `stuck`, check to ensure a runner is properly configured for the project.

-> To learn more about GitLab CI, check out this video walkthrough:
+> To learn more about GitLab CI/CD, check out these video walkthroughs:
 >
 > - <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>&nbsp;Watch [Intro to GitLab CI](https://www.youtube.com/watch?v=l5705U8s_nQ&t=358s).